Opal Williams

 She proposed the

-They were going to see other people, but still be married and, you know, live together and all that.
+open relationship to him.
+They were going to see other people, but still be married and, you know.

 The family explains that Opal was the first to seek affection outside the marriage by hooking up with a fellow trucker, 56-year-old Ricky King, the man who, the day after Stephen's disappearance, allegedly accompanied Opal on her search for her husband.

-I mean, I know she had, you know, she had a quite history with truck drivers.
+Our boyfriend was a trucker.
+I mean, I know she had, you know, she had quite a history with truck drivers.

 According to the family, Stephen was initially opposed to the idea of an open marriage.
+At first, no.

 No, he didn't want to.
+He's like, you're my wife.

 I don't want to share you with some other guy.
+No.

 The family says that Linda moved in a few months later, that August.
+And that's when Stephen began an affair of his own.

 Stephen Williams was having a sexual relationship with Linda.

 She lived in the house.
+Opal was aware about that.

 And she felt that Stephen Williams was more attracted and physically attached to Linda than he was to his own wife.

 She was jealous of the second wife in the house.
+Things are falling apart in this house.

-I think everybody's looking for something that they don't have, and the feelings are getting upset, and it just all starts crumbling down.
+I think everybody's looking for something that they don't have, and feelings are getting upset, and it just all starts crumbling down.

 Based on this new information, Opal Williams and her alleged paramour, Ricky King, become even more important persons of interest.